01 of 07

 Valley of the Oaks: One of California's Hidden Gems

 Very few people know about the Valley of the Oaks.
-In part, that's because it's a name I made up for the area.
-But even if you say "Jolon" or "Fort Hunter Liggett" or "Mission San Antonio de Padua," - or even "William Randolph Hearst's Ranch," few people will know what you're talking about.
+In part, that's because it's a made-up name for the area.
+But even if you say "Jolon" or "Fort Hunter Liggett" or "Mission San Antonio de Padua," — or even "William Randolph Hearst's Ranch," few people will know what you're talking about.

-Few people know about this remote and little-visited valley near King City, which has a romantic-looking old Spanish mission and Mr. Hearst's ranch house (which is now a hotel).
+That's too bad because this remote and little-visited valley near King City has a romantic-looking old Spanish mission and Mr. Hearst's ranch house (which is now a hotel).

 06 of 07